Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 RELATED: How We Committed One of the 7 Deadly Sins in Alamosa, Colorado

 We ducked into Square Peg Brewerks for a pint.
-It is two-years-old and new since our last visit to Alamosa.
+It is two years old and new since our last visit to Alamosa.
 At that time there was only one brewery, San Luis Brewing Company, maker of our favorite chile beer.
-Now there are three breweries, including The Colorado Farm Brewery, which is located about 20 minutes outside of town.
-We had a nice pint at Square Peg and chat with the beertender before moving on.
+Now there are three breweries, including The Colorado Farm Brewery, located about 20 minutes outside town.
+We had a nice pint at Square Peg and chatted with the beertender before moving on.

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (5)

 Since we hadn’t found a birding area near the Great Sand Dunes we decided to try the Alamosa National Wildlife Refuge, just minutes outside of town.
-This is a sweet spot for birding and despite the wind, we saw a lot of birds.
-There is an auto-loop here, as well as a Visitor Center that was closed during our visit.
+This is a sweet spot for birding, and despite the wind, we saw a lot of birds.
+There is an auto-loop here, and a Visitor Center that was closed during our visit.

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (11)